The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 Front door replacement

 Your front door is your buyer’s first chance to interact with your home up close and personal.
 If it’s rundown or the lock jams, they might question how well you’ve taken care of the rest of the property.
-Fortunately, replacing your front door is relatively cheap and, according to NAR, can have an ROI as high as 188%.
+Replacing the front door costs $2,355 and can yield a 188.1% return on investment.

 New house numbers